zapalote/AppEvents/README.md

 # App Events manager

-This project implements a simple app events store backend and a statistics dashboard (react) to visualize user engagement.
+This project implements a proof-of-concept app events store backend and a statistics dashboard (react) to visualize user engagement.

 ![AppEvents Dashboard](./app-events-dashboard.png)